 Other Types of Invisible Disabilities:

-Chronic Pain: A variety of conditions may cause chronic pain.
-A few of those reasons may be back problems, bone disease, physical injuries, and any number of other reasons.
-Chronic pain may not be noticeable to people who do not understand the victims specific medical condition.
+Chronic Pain: A variety of conditions may cause chronic pain, back problems, musculoskeletal issues, physical injuries, neurological causes or headaches.
+Chronic pain may not be noticeable to people who do not understand the particular medical condition.

 Chronic Fatigue: This type of disability refers to an individual who constantly feels tired.
 This can be extremely debilitating and affect every aspect of a persons every day life.